 In 1939, at the beginning of World War II, the Nazis captured Kraków.
 On November 6, they imprisoned the professors in the city and sent them to concentration camps.
 Admirably the University defied the terror of Nazi occupation by operating underground from 1941, only one year after the underground teaching of medicine began.

-After liberation of Kraków from the Nazis, the University re-opened in March, 1945.
+After the liberation of Kraków from the Nazis, the University re-opened in March 1945.
 Within a few years, the government separated the Faculty of Medicine and Pharmacy from Jagiellonian University.
 Subsequently, the Medical Academy was formed in 1949.
 The re-incorporation of the Medical Academy into the University in 1993 (as the Medical College) was a sign of the return to historical roots.

 The School of Medicine in English at the Faculty of Medicine of Jagiellonian University was established by a decision of the Senate of the Jagiellonian University on November 24, 1993.
 It began to function admitting its first students in October 1994.

 The courtyard of the Collegium Nowodworskiego

 Since then, students have been admitted annually to the medical program in English as the teaching language.
 The programs offer unique undergraduate medical training to foreign students from professors and teaching staff with long-term training in the US and Canada.
 Based on tradition and history, the School of Medicine has always adhered to its motto of "Healing and Teaching".